 The editorial team at ProProfs Quizzes consists of a select group of subject experts, trivia writers, and quiz masters who have authored over 10,000 quizzes taken by more than 100 million users.
 This team includes our in-house seasoned quiz moderators and subject matter experts.
 Our editorial experts, spread across the world, are rigorously trained using our comprehensive guidelines to ensure that you receive the highest quality quizzes.

-Do you well-understand subject-verb agreement?
-Take this quiz and test your knowledge.
-There must be a relationship with the subject when it comes to forming a sentence and using verbs.
-This rule means that if a subject is singular, the verb must also be similar; the same case is applied to plurals.
-Do you understand this concept?
-Test yourself by taking the challenging subject-verb agreement MCQ quiz below.
+Do you think you understand subject-verb agreement?
+Take this quiz and test your knowledge!
+When writing sentences, there must be a relationship between the subject and verbs.
+This rule means that if a subject is singular, the verb must be plural; the same case is applied to plurals, meaning the verb must be singular.
+But watch out - there are a few exceptions to the rule!
+Do you think you get it?
+Test yourself by taking the challenging subject-verb agreement quiz below.
 All the best, and keep practicing grammar!

 Needs